Dailies & Weeklies Introduction

 Cursed Chest

-Cursed chests gives a 1/7 chance of spawning while running any crown or a 2/3 chance while running Crown of Curses, which are both seeded variables effected by version/FPS.
+Cursed chests gives a 1/7 chance of spawning while running any crown or a 2/3 chance while running Crown of Curses, which are both seeded variables affected by version/FPS.

-The weapon seen in cursed chests would typically be the same as the normal chest, however there are three variables that can effect this.
+The weapon seen in cursed chests would typically be the same as the normal chest, however there are three variables that can affect this.

 • 1-1 weapons are removed from the pool (there are 9 of them).